BulgakovDmitry/3D_triangles/README.md

 ```
 </details>

-## Data structure for acceleration
+## Acceleration Data Structures <a id="data-structure-for-acceleration"></a>
-To speed up the project, a BVH class was implemented, which is a binary tree.
+To speed up computations, a BVH (Bounding Volume Hierarchy) — a binary tree — is implemented.
-At the lowest levels of this tree, there are 1-3 triangles enclosed in a bounding box.
+At the lowest levels of the tree there are 1–3 triangles enclosed in bounding boxes.
-For a clear demonstration and to obtain complete information about these boxes (including for convenient debugging), a graphical dump was implemented, an example of which is shown below:
+For a visual demonstration and to obtain complete information about these boxes (including convenient debugging), a graphical dump is implemented; an example is shown below:
 <div align="center">
   <img src="img/dump_tree.png" alt="bin_tree" width="700">
 </div>

 <div align="center">

 # LEVEL 2
-  # OpenGL visualization of triangle intersections
+  # Visualizing Triangle Intersections with OpenGL
   ![C++](https://img.shields.io/badge/C++-23-blue?style=for-the-badge&logo=cplusplus)
   ![CMake](https://img.shields.io/badge/CMake-3.20+-green?style=for-the-badge&logo=cmake)
   ![Testing](https://img.shields.io/badge/Google_Test-Framework-red?style=for-the-badge&logo=google)